northeastern-rc/rc-public-documentation/docs/source/welcome/services/index.md

 ::::

-If you feel your research has benefited from support from RC @ NU or want to acknowledge the cluster please use one of the statements below:
+If your research has benefited from support from the RC team, or you want to acknowledge the cluster, please use one of the statements below:

 *This work was completed in part using the Discovery cluster, supported by Northeastern University’s Research Computing team.*